By Paul Taylor

 There is a very strong link between ethnicity and hair loss.

 Caucasians suffer from it more than any other ethnic group.
-But the Inuit people (Eskimos), Native American Indians and Chinese suffer from it the least.
+But the Inuit people (Eskimos), Native American Indians and Asians (including Chinese, Japanese, etc.) suffer from it the least.

 This article explains how genetics and diet can account for the huge variations in hair loss between ethnic groups.

-If you've read the skull expansion section, then you already know* that this type of hair loss (androgenetic alopecia) is caused by the growth of certain skull bones.
+If you've read the skull expansion section, then you already know*¹ that this type of hair loss (androgenetic alopecia) is caused by the growth of certain skull bones.

-* If you didn't know that, then here’s an interesting email sent in from someone who did read up on the skull expansion theory:
+*¹ If you didn't know that, then here’s an interesting email sent in from someone after they read up my skull expansion theory:

 The Inuit face usually has a very flat, broad and steep forehead, like those shown in these photos.